Logo BET BETTER PRO TERMINAL

 Live MLB odds with model probability and implied probability

-Game Info Market Outcome Bookmaker Odds (Decimal/American) Model Probability Implied Probability Prediction
+Game Market Outcome Bookmaker Odds (Dec / US) Model Prob Implied Prob Prediction

-This page aggregates today’s MLB odds across bookmakers and pairs each price with two numbers that matter: model probability (what our model thinks should happen) and implied probability (what the odds suggest).
-That makes it easier to compare markets quickly, understand pricing, and identify potential value.
+This page shows today's MLB odds across bookmakers paired with two numbers that matter: model probability (what our model estimates should happen) and implied probability (what the bookmaker odds suggest).
+Comparing both helps you understand pricing quickly and identify potential value.

-1. Pick a market (Moneyline, Run Line, Totals, or a team prop market key).
+1. Pick a market — Moneyline, Run Line, Totals, or a team prop.

-2. Look at the price in Decimal and American format.
+2. Read the price in decimal and American format.

-3. Compare model vs implied: if model probability is higher than implied probability, the price may be value.
+3. Compare model vs implied — if model probability is higher, the price may be value.

-4. Use prediction context: moneyline shows the projected winner, other markets show the predicted number.
+4. Use the prediction column — moneyline shows the projected winner, other markets show the predicted number.

-Tip: Value is not a guarantee.
-It is a pricing mismatch signal.
-Manage bankroll and avoid overexposure.
+Value is not a guarantee — it is a pricing mismatch signal.
+Manage bankroll and avoid overexposure on any single selection.

 Market What it means What to compare